spurin/wsl-cgroupsv2/README.md

 I recommend being on a version equal or greater than `WSL version: wsl.2.5.1` and `Kernel version: 6.6`

-### Configure WSL to use cgroupsv2
+### Configure WSL to use cgroupsv2 (only required for WSL versions before v2.5.1)

-Over the past three years, Linux has embarked on a transition journey towards cgroupsv2.
+Over the years, Linux has embarked on a transition journey towards cgroupsv2.
 This has become the baseline for many Linux-based distributions, and this holds true for Docker Desktop on Mac and Linux as well.
 However, there's a slight hitch when it comes to Windows Subsystem for Linux (WSL).
-By default, WSL operates in a hybrid mode that supports both cgroupsv1 and cgroupsv2.
+WSL previously operated in a hybrid mode that supported both cgroupsv1 and cgroupsv2 in WSL versions prior to v2.5.1.

 This dual support system introduces problems when running containers that utilize cgroupsv2.

 A key issue emerges with the process manager, systemd, which runs on cgroupsv1 while the main system is operating on cgroupsv2.
 This discrepancy creates numerous issues for many Kubernetes distributions.
-With the deprecation and withdrawal of support for cgroupsv1 on the horizon, there's a need at present to rectify this situation from a WSL standpoint to achieve consistency.
+With the deprecation and withdrawal of support for cgroupsv1 on the horizon, there's a need to rectify this situation from a WSL standpoint to achieve consistency.

 Luckily, WSL comes with a configuration file that provides an option to set Kernel parameters.
-Leveraging this, we can disable cgroupsv1, thereby aligning the WSL environment with Mac OS X and modern Linux distributions.
+Leveraging this, we can disable cgroupsv1 in older versions, thereby aligning the WSL environment with modern Linux distributions.

 Implementing this change is straightforward.
 It's simply a matter of creating or editing a text file at `%USERPROFILE%\.wslconfig` (i.e. for my user of James, this would be `C:\Users\James\.wslconfig`).